-- Nervous system: benefit mental focus and clarity and to reduce stress, anxiety, and depression.
+- Nervous system: benefits mental focus and clarity and to reduce stress, anxiety, and depression

-- Skin: beneficial for oily skin and normal hair and dry hair.
-It also aids in hair growth or regrowth.
+- Skin: beneficial for oily skin and normal hair and dry hair, also aids in hair growth or regrowth

 - Scent Profile: Base with a warm, woodsy aroma